 On "Gasoline Alley" the absolute highlights are the title track, plus "It's All Over Now (which was also done by The Stones)," Dylan's "Only A Hobo" and "Cut Across Shorty."
 All are inspired performances.
 "My Way Of Giving" featured all the Faces before they officially became a group.
 There was Elton John's "Country Comfort" which out shined the original.

 "Every Picture Tells A Story" and "Never A Dull Moment" were Stewart's breakthrough efforts.
-While these albums have a number of Rockers, ballads (usually the "hits") abound.
-Stewart's off-the-cuff approach started to give way to his subsequent slicker sound.
+While these albums had a number of Rockers, ballads (usually the "hits") abound.
+Also, Stewart's off-the-cuff approach started to give way to a slicker, more commercial, sound.

 Stewart managed to revive his career singing M.O.R. standards in the popular "American Songbook" series.

 No matter how you cut it, Rod Stewart had a great October-November, '06.
 Moving away from the American Songbook concept, Stewart recorded a covers album, "Still the Same . . .
 Great Rock Classics Of Our Time," featuring songs by Bob Seger (hence the title), Bob Dylan, Van Morrison, Elvin Bishop, Badfinger and the Pretenders.
 The first single was a rendition of Creedence Clearwater Revival's "Have You Ever Seen the Rain."
 Stewart also took a swing at "It's A Heartache."
 Bonnie Tyler's original is the best Stewart impersonation ever - male or female.

 He celebrated the album's release (the following day) by filming a live performance at NY's Nokia Theatre Times Square.
 The concert was shown in 117 U.S. cinemas.
 The album made its debut at the top of the Billboard 200 chart selling over 184,000 copies in its first week to become the fourth Stewart album to hit #1.